uzairmukadam/session_management-swen755/README.md

 ## What the code does
 This code implements a secure session management system using the Flask framework.
 It includes key features like user authentication, authorization, session tracking, and basic e-commerce-like functionality.

-Authentication- Users log in with their credentials.
+Users log in with their credentials.
 The system validates their username and password and establishes a session.
-Session Management- Unique session identifiers are assigned to users upon logging in, which persist across their interactions with the app.
-Authorization- The system enforces role-based access control, granting or denying access to tasks based on user roles.
-Functionality- Users can browse products, add them to a cart, modify cart contents, and proceed to checkout (if authorized).
+Unique session identifiers are assigned to users upon logging in, which persist across their interactions with the app.
+The system enforces role-based access control, granting or denying access to tasks based on user roles.
+Users can browse products, add them to a cart, modify cart contents, and proceed to checkout (if authorized).

 - **Login**:
   Navigate to /login.
 Use the following credentials: